vladislavalerievich/gym-log/README.md

 ### Dockerfile.prod

-For deployment heroku uses multi-stage Docker build from `Dockerfile.prod`.
+Heroku uses multi-stage Docker build `Dockerfile.prod` file to build and run the application.

 If you want to build and run the production Dockerfile locally, use these commands: